nickorsi/react-ts-jobly-fronted-vite/README.md

 * Using Vite as a drop in build tool replacement for CRA
 * Using Vite's built in template to start a React-TS project
 * First time using TS for the entirety of a project
-* Built and organized the component hierarchy to seperate concerns
+* Built and organized the component hierarchy to separate concerns
 * Utilized Vitest, testing-library, and jest to build tests
 * Focused on building extensive unit/integration testing and achieving near 100% coverage
 * Styling with Bootstrap and traditional CSS